kubearmor/KubeArmor/KubeArmor/apiObserver/docs/configurable-port-filter.md

 - Comma-separated list of port numbers (1–65535)
 - Whitespace around ports is trimmed
 - Invalid entries are logged as warnings and skipped
-- Empty string means no additional ports (only defaults apply)
+- Empty string means no ports

 ## Verification